dekuNukem/duckyPad/duckyscript3_beta_test.md

 Also, feel free to check out [official documentation](https://docs.hak5.org/hak5-usb-rubber-ducky/) for more info.

+### C-style comments

+In addition to `REM`, You can now also use `//` at the beginning of a line for comments!

 ### Constants

-You can use `DEFINE` to set a constant.
+You can use `DEFINE` to, well, define a constant.

 It can be either **integer** or **string**.